stelzinga/MF/Management_Framework-Appendix.md

 A Maturity Model is a framework of improvement of Processes to achieve an ultimate goal of the Process being self-improving.
 It is used  to develop and refine maturity of a Venture over time and its key tenet is Skill and Knowledge growth.
 There are various Models with different names, and they aim achieving similar results.
 The most used model is called the *Capability Maturity Model* or CMM which is from 1990, by Carenegie Mellon Uni and which is referred to mostly for Software Development, although it can be used elsewhere.
 Later the CMMI was developed as an improved version of the CMM.
 See also: <https://www.tutorialspoint.com/cmmi/index.htm>.
 ________________________________________
 ## Business Continuity Management (Framework)
 Business Continuity Management (BCM) is a framework that establishes the manner in which business Operations can continue *to the best of the Company's ability* during internally or externally caused *adverse conditions* a.k.a. *Disasters*.
-The Process enabling continuity is referred to as *Recovery* and the processes involved in planning and when necessary implementing a *Recovery* to continue operations is called Crisis Management.
+The Process enabling continuity is referred to as *Recovery* and the processes involved in planning and when necessary implementing a *Recovery* with the aim to minimise the *Impact* on operations is called Crisis Management.
 BCM is an integral part of the Management Framework, specifically it is part of the Operational Plan.

 Business Continuity for Data Driven Companies
 BCM's ultimate objective is to minimise the impact of an adverse event on the Operations of a company.
 The following framework explains how this is achieved for companies that operate with Data as a main Service (and Assets) which is the case for companies like banks, insurances, investment managers, brokers, etc.